Determining The Child’s Best Interest Through A Custody Arrangement

 We find that the best solutions usually come from parents themselves.
 For this reason, we encourage and promote mediation as the preferred means of conflict resolution in many cases.
 During your divorce, you and your spouse may arrange for joint custody in the family home, with the two of you working opposite shifts.
 This is just one example of a creative, constructive solution to the problem of child custody during and after your Michigan divorce or separation.

 Family Law Issues Affect Your Whole Life.
-Contact Us For Comprehensive Assistance.
+Contact Us For Guidance You Can Depend On.

-Family law attorneys of Marrs & Terry, PLLC, are available to advise you on other legal issues that may or may not be affected by family restructuring, including the following:
+Family law attorneys of Marrs & Terry, PLLC, are available to advise you on your custody rights and other legal issues that may or may not be affected by family restructuring, including parenting time, divorce, and separation.